wpquads/quick-adsense-reloaded/readme.txt

 == Changelog ==

+= 2.0.82 ( 09 April 2024 ) =
+* New: Added option sorting type in rotator ads #880
+* Improvement: Duplication of position dropdown (code improvement) #862
+* Fixed: Conflict issue with 2.0.81 version #875
+* Fixed: Mobile Plain Text / HTML / JS option is not getting saved #879
+* Fixed: option to add the mobile-specific ad in the custom ad is not getting saved #873
+* Fixed: PHP Warning (2.0.81): Undefined array key “position” #874

 = 2.0.81 ( 01 March 2024 ) =
 * New: Feature to Show/Hide the appearance of the Ad depending on states #847
 * New: Added Feature of scheduling ads. #653